 Engine turning, also known as damascening, jeweling, krayling, or swirling, is a quintessential example of high-quality auto metalworking.

 Engine turning is a process of inscribing geometric patterns onto metal surfaces as a finish.
-In this how-to, we take a look at how to properly execute this process using a few specific tools.
+In this how-to, we look at how to execute this process using a few specific tools properly.